 No, I’m pretty sure they’re meaningless.

-After all, these rewards are also present on the Rocket Chinese page, and that course was absolutely terrible and received the lowest rating I’ve ever given.
+After all, these rewards are also present on the Rocket Chinese page, and that course was absolutely terrible — it received one of the lowest ratings I’ve ever given.

-That’s why I was so surprised to find that Rocket Italian doesn’t suffer from the same problems of Rocket Chinese.
+That’s why I was so surprised to find that Rocket Italian doesn’t suffer from the same problems as Rocket Chinese.

 - The lessons are structured in a much more logical manner without throwing in advanced topics early on.

-- The Chinese course had to deal with teaching how to write characters, which they did a terrible job of.
+- The Chinese course had to deal with teaching learners how to write characters, of which they did a terrible job.
 Obviously, this isn’t needed in an Italian course.

-- The technological side of the apps seems to have improved since that review was written and more features have been added.
+- The technological side of the Rocket Languages apps seems to have improved since that review was written and more features have been added.

-What I liked the most about this platform was its very well structured learning plan, which includes a lot of lessons that are connected, a lot of information and sufficient exercises to practice what you learn.
+What I liked the most about this platform was its very well-structured learning plan, which includes a logical lesson progression, a lot of information and sufficient exercises for practicing what you learn.

-I believe it’s a great resource for beginners and intermediate learners.
+I believe it’s a good resource for beginners and intermediate learners.

 This is an engaging course that covers lots of different areas

-Spread into audio lessons, language and culture lessons and special vocabulary sheets, the platform is a nice method to build a solid foundation on.
+Spread into audio lessons, language & culture lessons, and special vocabulary sheets, the platform seems well designed for learners looking to develop a solid foundation in Italian.

-The modules offer 4-5 lessons that are connected by topic and help the learners visualize the particular social context they would find themselves in – for example getting around in Italy, asking for directions and so on.
+The modules each offer 8-10 lessons that are connected by topic and help the learners visualize a particular social context they could find themselves in — things like getting around in Italy, asking for directions and so on.

-The structure of the modules and lessons is logical, you start from very basic things and you gradually build from there.
+The structure of the modules and lessons is logical, meaning you start with very basic language items and gradually progress to more complex language.

-Just like many resources out there, signing in is just a matter of submitting your email address and choosing a password, it’s really as simple as that to have access to the platform.
+As with many resources out there, signing in is just a matter of submitting your email address and choosing a password.

-You don’t need to submit any credit card details; you have no other obligations when you register.
+You don’t need to submit any credit card details; there are no other obligations when you register.

-The platform is extremely easy to browse through – the dashboard displays the levels available (beginner, intermediate, advanced) and each of those is further subcategorized into three main categories: audio lessons, language and culture lessons, and survival kit lessons.
+The platform is extremely easy to browse through: the dashboard displays the levels available (beginner, intermediate, advanced), and each of these is further subcategorized into three main categories: audio lessons, language & culture lessons, and survival kit lessons.

-The survival kit is basically a vocabulary building tool, which is split into various topics based on social contexts.
-All of these main categories are divided into modules and each module contains audio, language and culture lessons as well as the survival kit.
+The survival kit is basically a vocabulary building tool that’s split into various topics based on social contexts.

 The structure of each module is quite comprehensive and extensive.
-You have the possibility to track your progress and to easily browse through the lessons.
+You have the possibility to track your progress, and it’s easy to browse through the lessons.

 As mentioned before, there are three levels available:

-• Level 2 continues from module 8 to 15 for audio lessons and modules 8 to 14 for language and culture lessons + survival kit
+• Level 2 continues from module 8 to 14 + survival kit and review

-• Level 3 carries on with modules 16-22 for audio lessons and modules 16-21 for language and culture lessons + survival kit
+• Level 3 carries on with modules 16-21 + survival kit and review

-The Travelogue is a special section of the dashboard that offers special lessons in addition to the before mentioned learning plans.
-This is an extra learning section which can be purchased separately and it includes mostly audio lessons, but also some practice exercises.
+The Travelogue is a special section of the dashboard that offers some special additional lessons.
+It’s an extra learning section that can be purchased separately; it includes mostly audio lessons, but also has some practice exercises.

 The last section of the dashboard is the My Tools category.

-This one is divided into My Progress, My Forum, My Flashcards, My Notes, My Vocab, and My Advanced Learning.
+This one is divided into My Progress, Forum, My Benchmark, My Notes, and My Vocab.

 These options allow you to save up information from your lessons, add notes to each lesson, find more information about the Italian culture and language in posts added by other people and track the progress that you are making with the modules.

-My Progress – great option for the competitive ones!
-You can set goals, watch the points of other students on the leaderboard and take tests to prove your skills!
+My Progress – A great option for the competitive ones!
+You can set goals, watch the points of other students on the leaderboard and take tests to prove your skills.

-My Notes – whatever you can think of during your lessons, write it at the bottom of the lesson and it gets saved here!
+My Notes – Write anything you’d like to remember during your lessons at the bottom of the screen and it will be saved for you.

-My Vocab – this is where you can save words from your lessons, create your own little dictionary in this section!
+My Vocab – This is where you can save words from your lessons, creating your own little dictionary.

 The lessons include exercises that test you in various ways

-Each lesson has a complex structure, plenty of materials, sufficient exercises and methods to use what you learnt.
+Each lesson has a complex structure, plenty of materials, and sufficient exercises for practicing what you’ve learned.

 The way it’s designed is very user-friendly, enjoyable, engaging and rather fun to go through, especially when you get to have a conversation with your computer!

 There are two main types of lessons: audio and language & culture.
-The structure they are built on is quite similar, but with some differences that are worth mentioning.
+The structure they are built on is quite similar, but there are some differences that are worth mentioning.

-Let’s see more what the audio lessons have to offer!
+Let’s take a look at what the audio lessons have to offer.

-Each lesson has a brief description at the beginning and also shortcut icons that lead to the main sections of the lesson, which are basically the exercises: hear it, read it, write it, know it, quiz, flashcards, role play and you can also download a full version of the lesson in a .pdf file.
+Each lesson has a brief description at the beginning along with shortcut icons that lead to the main sections of the lesson, the exercises: flashcards, hear it, write it, know it, and quiz.
+You can also download a full version of the lesson in a PDF file.

 Each audio lesson starts with an interactive audio lesson of around 20 minutes where the teachers explain grammar rules, pronunciation, and cultural elements.

-This is followed by a conversation section (a brief dialogue) to sum up the rules explained earlier and then you can hear the review of the lesson and repeat the words you learnt.
+This is followed by a conversation section (a brief dialogue) that sums up the rules explained earlier.
+You can then listen to the lesson review and repeat the words you learned.

 The Play it section allows the user to choose a role and get part of a virtual conversation, practicing vocabulary and pronunciation.

-Extra Vocabulary is a bonus of words; you can listen to them, record yourself and save the words under the My Tools section.
+Extra Vocabulary is a list of bonus words; you can listen to them, record yourself and save the words under the My Tools section.

-The Rocket Reinforcement is indeed a way to reinforce your knowledge!
-This is where you can practice most of what you’ve learnt – plenty of reading, comprehension, writing and speaking exercises waiting for you to tackle.
+The Rocket Reinforcement is indeed a way to reinforce your knowledge.
+This is where you can practice most of what you’ve learned – there are plenty of reading, comprehension, writing and speaking exercises to complete here.

-• Write it! – Comprehension and writing exercise
+• Write it! – Listening and writing exercise

-These lessons have pretty much the same structure as the audio ones however these ones explain and emphasize more on vocabulary and cultural elements.
+These lessons have pretty much the same structure as the audio ones, but they place an emphasis on explanations of vocabulary and cultural elements.

-I must say Rocket Italian’s lessons are extremely helpful, they contain a lot of information, a lot of explanations and they definitely can teach someone how to speak Italian.
+I must say I think Rocket Italian’s lessons are extremely helpful; they contain a lot of information and explanations, and they definitely can teach someone how to speak Italian.

 Rocket Italian is always on sale?

-Rocket Italian is not a monthly subscription, it’s a one-off payment to get the courses.
+Rocket Italian is not a monthly subscription — the courses are available for a one-off payment.

-It’s not just the fact that the lessons are connected, they offer a clear structure, they explain the information on a detailed level and they don’t confuse the learner at all.
+It’s not just the fact that the lessons are connected.
+They offer a clear structure, explain the information in detail and don’t confuse the learner at all.

-It might seem a bit pricey to some people, however, I strongly believe it’s a great learning course.
-It covers a lot of topics, grammar, vocabulary, cultural elements and provides enough exercises to feel confident about the progress you’ve made learning Italian.
+It might seem a bit pricey to some people, but I think it provides solid value in return.
+It covers grammar, vocabulary, and cultural elements and provides enough exercises to make learners feel confident about the progress they’re making with Italian.